matomo-org/matomo/README.md

 [View Job Description](https://piwik.org/blog/2015/01/piwik-expanding-seeking-talented-software-engineer-new-zealand-poland/) - [Apply online](http://piwik.org/jobs/)

-This is for a full time position to work on the open source Piwik platform, either Remotely or we can help the right candidate relocate to beautiful New Zealand (Wellington) or Poland (Wroclaw).
+This is for a full time position to work on the open source Piwik platform, either remotely or we can help the right candidate relocate to beautiful New Zealand (Wellington) or Poland (Wroclaw).

-We are grateful if you can share the Job description with your friends and wider network!
+We are grateful if you can share the job description with your friends and wider network!

 ## Requirements